 ARTIFICIAL CLOUDS Not all clouds are natural ones.
 Inside power-station cooling towers, the large quantities of water at a low temperature produce enormous volumes of very moist, slightly warm air, which often condenses immediately above the towers into low, "artificial" cumulus clouds.
-A cloudy day CLOUDY SKIES ARE RARE OVER DRY DESERTS.
+A cloudy day Cloudy skies are rare over dry deserts.
 But in more humid areas, the weather may stay dull and overcast for days on end.
 Sometimes, fluffy, short-lived cumulus clouds (pp. 28-29) heap up enough to form a dense bank, shutting out the sun.
 More often, though, persistently cloudy skies are associated with layered, or stratus, clouds.
 Clouds like these build up gradually over a wide area when a warm, moist wind meets colder air.
-As this warm air rides slowly up over cold air, moisture steadily condenses from the air as it cools - creating a vast blanket of cloud that can be several hundred feet thick and stretch for hundreds of miles.
-THREE KINDS OF CLOUD On some cloudy days, nothing but a thin blanket of low stratus is visible.
+As this warm air rides slowly up over cold air, moisture steadily condenses from the air as it cools - creating a vast blanket of cloud that can be

+MEASURING CLOUD HEIGHT The Victorians calculated the height of clouds by using cameras and giant tripods, but meteorologists nowadays use laser beams pointed at the base of the cloud to judge its height.
+Cloud cover, however, is worked out visually, by estimating roughly what proportion of the sky is obscured by the cloud directly overhead - usually in tenths or eighths.

+THREE KINDS OF CLOUD

+of miles.

+and stretch for hundreds

+On some cloudy days, nothing but a thin blanket of low stratus is visible.
 On other days, many kinds of clouds may be seen at different heights in the sky.
 Thin sheets of stratus may not be enough to stop warm updrafts of air, or thermals, from developing and cumulus clouds from growing (pp. 24-25), especially if the sun is strong.
 In this picture, taken near mountains close to a weak cold front (pp. 34-35), there are not only stratus and cumulus, but also a third type, called lenticular clouds, formed by waves in the wind in the lee of mountains (pp. 54-55).

-Small cumulus clouds are unlikely to give much rain - although there might be light showers later in the day Stratus cloud The Victorians calculated the height of clouds by using cameras and giant tripods, but meteorologists nowadays use laser beams pointed at the base of the cloud to judge its height.
-Cloud cover, however, is worked out visually, by estimating roughly what proportion of the sky is obscured by the cloud directly overhead - usually in tenths or eighths.
-Thermals (pp.24-25) / rising beneath cumulus clouds
+Small cumulus clouds are unlikely to give much rain - although there might be light showers later in the day

+Stratus cloud ,

+UPS AND DOWNS

-MEASURING CLOUD HEIGHT Cumulus clouds indicate to glider pilots the presence of updrafts, or thermals, which they need for climbing.
+Cumulus clouds indicate to glider pilots the presence of updrafts, or thermals, which they need for climbing.
 Thermals are common over plowed fields and other warm areas of soil, but over comparatively cold bodies of water, such as lakes, the thermals will not form, and gliders sink back down toward the ground.
 The same thing happens if thick layers of medium-height or high cloud cover the sky and cut off the warmth of the sunlight from the ground.
+Thermals (pp.24-25) / rising beneath cumulus clouds Medium-height altocumulus and altostratus clouds Cloud cover is extensive, but there are still patches of blue sky visible